HPCRL/Ansor-AF-DS/README.md

 .
 ├── default_ansor_benchmarks
 ```
-This folder contains the example scripts for Ansor.
+This folder contains the example scripts for the default Ansor.

 ### 4. Figures